MultiplatformKickstarter/website/content/pricing/free.md

 leadtext: "DOWNLOAD NOW"
 ---

 Basic template is **free forever**.

 Access to the template and be part of the community.
 All basic features include:

 * Basic Login/Register
 * Composable Components
-* Tracking system
-* CRUD logic
+* Server with CRUD API
-* Multilanguage
-* Dark mode ready
+* Internationalization
-* CI prepared
+* CI/CD